MakingBrad/big-money-modules/readme.md

 ### Module 3: `lotteryTicket.js`

-The third module should **import** the functions from the other two modules, and **export** a new function which:
+The third module should **import** the functions from the other two modules, and **export** a new function which will:

 1. Get a random number between `100` and `1000000`
-2. Pass that number to the second function, to convert it to a USD string
+2. Get the person object from the `person.js` module
-3. Return the USD string
+3. Return a string like `Congratulations, Jane Doe!
+You just won $156301`

 ## Tying it all together, in `play.js`

-Finally, the `play.js` file should use the other modules to print the results of the lottery ticket to the console.
+Finally, the `play.js` file should use the `lotterTicket` modules to `console.log`.
 For example

 ```
+$ node ./play.js

-Congratulations, Jane Doe!
+> Congratulations, Jane Doe!
 You just won $156301
 ```